 Salaries are adjusted in accordance with each employee bargaining units Memorandum of Understanding (MOU) with employee.
-The current MOU is in force through June 2029.
+The current MOU is in force through June 2029, includes an annual 4% cost-of-living adjustment (COLA) applied every July 1st.
 In accordance with the MOU, retirement plan contributions, which are based on a percentage of salary, are expected to have nominal increases over the next year.
 In general, contract services and supplies are expected to increase with inflation.